anelendata/tap-bigquery/README.md

 Create a file called tap_config.json in your working directory, following config.sample.json.
-The required parameters are at least one stream (one bigquery table/view) to copy. start_datetime must also be set in the config file or as the command line argument.
+The required parameters are at least one stream (one bigquery table/view) to copy. start_datetime must also be set in the config file or as the command line argument (See the next step).

 The table/view is expected to have a column to indicate the creation or update date and time so the tap sends the query with `ORDER BY` and use